• 2017 ABCA/Diamond West Region Coach of the Year

 • 2012 CCAA Coach of the Year

-Eric Newman is in his third season as the head coach of the UC San Diego baseball program in 2014.
+Eric Newman finished his sixth season as the head coach of the University of California San Diego baseball program in 2017.
 He was named to the position on Aug.
-29, 2011, becoming the team's second leader since the school moved to NCAA Division II status for the 2001 season.
+29, 2011, becoming UC San Diego's second leader since the school moved to NCAA Division II status for the 2001 season.

 UCSD won a slew of individual awards, led by starting pitcher Ryan Goodbrand and centerfielder Danny Susdorf, who each garnered All-America recognition.
 Six Tritons picked up all-region accolades and eight were named to All-CCAA teams.
 Reliever Elias Tuma showed his prowess in the classroom as well by being named a Capital One Academic All-American.

 The 2013 season was a 10th straight in which UCSD produced a winning overall record.
 Susdorf was a consensus all-region performer, Troy Cruz joined him on the All-CCAA First Team as the CCAA Freshman of the Year, and shortstop Dillon Moyer was made the 38th-round draft selection of the Los Angeles Dodgers.
-Four Tritons in all have been offered professional contracts since Newman arrived on campus, in Moyer, Tuma, Jeff Rauh and Tony York.
+Seven Tritons in all have been offered professional contracts since Newman arrived on campus, in Donatella, Moyer, Tuma, Jeff Rauh, Trevor Scott, Richard Seigel and Tony York.

 In 2008, his first season as pitching coach at Nebraska, Newman wasted no time making an impact as his staff played a major role in getting the Huskers to the NCAA Regionals for the ninth time in 10 years.
 He took a contingent that had just 14 returning wins and guided the team to 41 wins and a No. 1 regional seed.
 For the season, NU was tops in the Big 12 in complete games (7) and ranked among the league leaders in saves (17, second), strikeouts (491, third) and ERA (4.18, third).
 The ERA ranked 23rd nationally, while the 491 strikeouts were the most at NU since 2005 and the staff's 8.46 strikeouts per game set a new school record.